neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab_6_Neo4j_MCP_Agent/README.md

 ## Next Steps

-**Congratulations!** You have completed all labs in the workshop.

-You now have hands-on experience with:
-- Building no-code AI agents with Neo4j Aura Agents
-- Building GraphRAG pipelines with the neo4j-graphrag library
-- Calling Aura Agents programmatically via REST API
+Continue to [Lab 7 - Aura Agents API](../Lab_7_Aura_Agents_API) to learn how to programmatically invoke your Aura Agent via REST API with OAuth2 authentication.
-- Connecting LLM agents to Neo4j via the Model Context Protocol

 ## Resources